 - The employer fired or disciplined the employee for requesting medical leave

 - The employer forced an employee to come back to work before their requested leave was through

 - The employee returned from their time off to find they had been removed from their former position

 More information regarding how to sue your employer for denying leave can be found, here.

 Know Your Rights

 If you are an employee in California, it is important to understand your rights as an individual.
-If you believe you have been improperly treated, contact an attorney to learn more about your rights regarding family medical leave.
+If you believe you have been improperly treated, contact an employment attorney in Los Angeles to learn more about your rights regarding family medical leave.

 Mann & Elias